MElbahluan23/Dockerized-Real-time-Object-Detection-System-with-YOLOv5-MlOps/README.md

 # RTSP-YOLO-Inference-MLOps

 This project implements a solution for real-time object detection using an RTSP stream and YOLOv5 model inference.
-It consists of two containers: one for streaming the video as an RTSP stream and another for performing inference using YOLOv5 and Flask.
+It consists of two containers: one for streaming the video as an RTSP stream using Flask and another for performing inference using YOLOv5 and Flask.

 ## Setup and Installation